Distributionally Robust Adaptive Beamforming: Distributionally Robust Adaptive Beamforming

 Existing literature has well-identified regularized beamforming as an efficient method to achieve robustness against limited snapshot sizes \cite{vorobyov2013principles,elbir2023twenty}, which can also be seen from this article's results in \eqref{eq:dl-obj}, \eqref{eq:regularization-obj}, \eqref{eq:sol-global-robustness-1}, \eqref{eq:sol-global-robustness-2}, and \eqref{eq:sol-global-robustness-3}.
 Another interpretation of regularized beamforming comes with penalizing the array sensitivity against array errors \cite{cox1987robust,rubsamen2011robust}.
 To be specific, the quantity $\vec w^\H \vec w$ is used as a sensitivity measure of the array; see \cite[Section~II]{cox1987robust} and \cite[Section~III-C]{rubsamen2011robust} for technical justifications.
 Intuitively speaking, when the steering vector $\vec a(\theta)$ deviates from its actual value $\vec a_0(\theta)$, the smaller the value of $\vec w^\H \vec w$, the less impact this deviation can cause to beamforming results; note that the derivative of array response pattern $\vec w^\H \vec a$ with respect to steering vector $\vec a$ is $\vec w$; that is, if the norm of $\vec w$ is small, the sensitivity of $\vec w^\H \vec a$ to deviations of $\vec a$ would be also limited.

-In this subsection, we introduce regularization from a different perspective.
-We start with the SAA Capon beamforming \eqref{eq:capon-saa} with the noise injection technique \cite[Section~IV]{jablon1986adaptive}, \cite[Eq.~(13)]{pan2018noise} to achieve robustness.
-Suppose that the array received signal is contaminated by an unknown zero-mean random error $\rvec \xi_1$ (due to channel uncertainties) and the operating array steering vector is contaminated by an unknown zero-mean random error $\rvec \xi_2$ (due to, e.g., calibration and pointing errors).
-The Capon beamforming problem with noise injection into snapshots can be formulated as
+In this subsection, we introduce the regularization technique from a \textit{different} perspective, i.e., worst-case robustness.
+We start with the SAA beamforming \eqref{eq:capon-saa} with the noise injection technique \cite[Section~IV]{jablon1986adaptive}, \cite[Eq.~(13)]{pan2018noise} to achieve robustness.
+Suppose that the signal $\rvec s$ is contaminated by an unknown zero-mean random error $\rvec \xi_1$ (due to model uncertainties), and the operating array steering vector is contaminated by an unknown zero-mean random error $\rvec \xi_2$ (due to, e.g., calibration and pointing errors).
+The beamforming problem with noise injection into $\rvec s$ can be formulated as

-where we suppose that the distributions of $\rvec \xi_1$ and $\rvec \xi_2$ are $\P_1$ and $\P_2$, respectively; the objective is due to $\rvec \xi_1$-noise injection into $\rvec x$, while the constraint is due to the facts $\vech a = \vec a_0 + \rvec \xi_2$ and $\vec w^\H \vec a_0 \vec a_0^\H \vec w \ge 1$.
-Assume that $\rvec x$ is uncorrelated with $\rvec \xi_1$.
+where we suppose that the distributions of $\rvec \xi_1$ and $\rvec \xi_2$ are $\P_1$ and $\P_2$, respectively; the objective is due to $\rvec \xi_1$-noise injection into $\rvec s$, while the constraint is due to the facts $\vech a = \vec a_0 + \rvec \xi_2$ and $\vec w^\H \vec a_0 \vec a_0^\H \vec w \ge 1$.
+Assume that $\rvec s$ is uncorrelated with $\rvec \xi_1$.
 Problem \eqref{eq:capon-stochastic} can be rewritten as

 where $\mat R_1 \defeq \E_{\rvec \xi_1 \sim \P_1} [\rvec \xi_1 \rvec \xi_1^\H]$ and $\mat R_2 \defeq \E_{\rvec \xi_2 \sim \P_2} [\rvec \xi_2 \rvec \xi_2^\H]$.
 In practice where we have no knowledge about $\mat R_1$ and $\mat R_2$, we can construct the uncertainty sets for $\mat R_1$ and $\mat R_2$ respectively as follows: